alex-petrenko/sample-factory/docs/03-customization/custom-environments.md

 ## Evaluation script template

-Evaluation script template is even more straightforward.
+The evaluation script template is even more straightforward.
 Note that we just reuse functions already defined in the training script.

 ```python3
 import sys